tuncb/delphi-uses-formatter/README.md

 * pascal-uses-formatter.**formatOnSave**: when the extension is activated it also auto formats on save.

-* pascal-uses-formatter.**overrideSortingOrder**: add specifics units to order them at the beginning of uses sections.
+* pascal-uses-formatter.**overrideSortingOrder**: add specific units to order them at the beginning of uses sections.

 ![overrideSortingOrder](./other/configurableSortingArrayUse.gif)